- Renovation of building aesthetics

 Each age group has its own classroom, like in most churches, however, the large group activity rooms and other learning areas are set up for collaborative learning, following today’s trend toward learning together.

 Parkview invested funds from their building project to create a space for a special needs ministry.
 Though they didn’t yet have a special needs ministry running, they saw it as a potential need and built the space to house the ministry for possible future endeavors.

-Another innovative addition to Parkview’s space is the Volunteer room.
-This room is specially designed as a respite space for volunteers at Parkview.
+Another innovative addition to Parkview’s space is the Volunteer Room, specially designed as a respite space for volunteers.
 The room is a place for volunteers to lock up their belongings, sit and rest for a minute between responsibilities, or catch up with other volunteers.
 The high counter, chairs, and windows facing outside creates an oasis for harried volunteers who freely give their time, effort, and attention each week to help make the church run more smoothly.